Road traffic accident claims

 If the terms of your insurance policy don't include representation, you can seek alternative legal advice from a specialist lawyer who deals with road traffic defence.

-What if you were only partially at fault for the accident?
+What if you were only partially at fault for the road traffic accident?

 Lawyers for each party will then negotiate based on their evidence.
 If they come to an agreement it's likely that they'll agree a split liability.
 This means that blame will be apportioned to each party as a percentage.
 For example, if you were found 25% to blame for the accident, it would be a 75/25 split on liability in your favour.